SpartanNash: SpartanNash

 On July 22, 2013, Spartan Stores announced that it would merge with Edina, Minnesota-based Nash Finch Company.
 The merger was an all-stock transaction valued at $1.3 billion.
 Nash Finch shareholders received 1.2 shares of Spartan Stores common stock for each share of Nash Finch common stock they owned.
 The merger was completed on November 19, 2013, resulting in the formation of SpartanNash Company.

 SpartanNash signed a contract with Amazon in May 2016 to supply grocery products to Amazon's distribution centers in support of Amazon's Prime Now's same-day deliveries that would deliver perishables to customers' doors.

 On January 9, 2017, SpartanNash completed its acquisition of Caito Foods and Blue Ribbon Transport (BRT).

 In March 2017, it was announced that David Staples would replace Dennis Edison as chief executive officer of SpartanNash.
 Edison continued as the chairman of the company's board of directors after he retired as CEO in late May.

 In 2018, SpartanNash announced to their Fergus Falls Sun Mart employees on June 15, that the location would be aiming for a July 14 closure.
 The same year, the "Spartan" brand for private label products was dropped and replaced by the "Our Family" brand.

 On December 31, 2018, SpartanNash completed its acquisition of South Bend, Indiana-based Martin's Super Markets.
 SpartanNash stated that it wouldn't change the chain's name or close any of the chain's stores.
 At the time of the acquisition, Martin's had 21 stores.

 In January 2019, SpartanNash filed a lawsuit against Wisconsin-based Gordy's Markets Inc. for $46.2 million in unpaid loans.
 SpartanNash acquired five stores from Gordy's Markets in March 2019 and quickly resells three of the stores to Wisconsin-based KJ's Fresh Market in May 2019.
 The remaining two Gordy's stores were renamed Family Fare.

 David Staples resigned as president and CEO in August 2019 in the wake of the company's disappointing financial performance and chairman Dennis Eidson became interim president and CEO.
 On September 14, 2020, Tony B. Sarsam became the president, CEO, and director of SpartanNash.
-Sarsam previously served as CEO of Borden Dairy and Ready Pac Foods.
+Sarsam previously was CEO of Borden Dairy and Ready Pac Foods.

 In October 2020, SpartanNash issued warrants to Amazon to allow the e-commerce giant to purchase up to 5.4 million shares of the company over the next seven years.
 If Amazon decides to exercise the warrant, Amazon could potentially own 14% of SpartanNash.

 In April 2024, SpartanNash announced the impending acquisition of the three-store Metcalfe's Market grocery chain based in Madison, Wisconsin.

 In October 2024, SpartanNash announced the impending acquisition of the regional grocer Fresh Encounter Inc. and its 49 stores across Ohio, Indiana and Kentucky.
 Fresh Encounter operated under the retail store banners Community Markets, Remke Markets, Chief Markets, and Needler's Fresh Market.